 'Volunteer of the Quarter' recognized at museum

-By Sarah Parke , National Museum of the U.S. Air Force
+By Sarah Swan, National Museum of the U.S. Air Force

 DAYTON, Ohio --

-Col. Neal B. McElhannon, 88th Air Base Wing Vice Commander, presented Beavercreek resident Robert Brandt with the Team Wright-Patt "Volunteer of the Quarter" award for the fourth quarter 2006 on Friday, Feb.
-9 at the National Museum of the United States Air Force.
+88th Air Base Wing Vice Commander Col. Neal B. McElhannon presented Tipp City resident Christian Cross with the Team Wright-Patt "Volunteer of the Quarter" award for the first quarter of 2007 on May 29 at the National Museum of the United States Air Force.

 "Volunteers are an essential part of the museum," said Museum Director Maj.
 Gen. (Ret.)
 Charles D. Metcalf.
 "We appreciate all the skills and talents they bring.
 Without them, the museum would not be able to operate as it does."

-About 450 people volunteer at the National Museum of the United States Air Force in most every division and activity.
-For more information about volunteering, please visit www.nationalmuseum.af.mil/volunteer/
+More than 450 people volunteer at the National Museum of the United States Air Force in most every division and activity.
+For more information about volunteering, please visit http://www.nationalmuseum.af.mil/volunteer/

 The National Museum of the United States Air Force is located on Springfield Pike, six miles northeast of downtown Dayton.
-It is open seven days a week from 9 a.m. to 5 p.m. (closed Thanksgiving, Christmas and New Year's Day).
-Admission and parking are free.
+It is open 9 a.m. to 5 p.m. seven days a week (closed Thanksgiving, Christmas and New Year's Day).

 Submit a blog entry to comment on this story